luvsharma19/api-testing/README.md

 ## How to run the tests

-Please download the code from this repository and make sure you have python verion greater or equal to 2.7 installed on your system.
+Please download the code from this repository and make sure you have python version greater or equal to 2.7 installed on your system.

 - Go inside the python-api-tester directory